Up to 80% Killer: What’s Really in Your Sports Nutrition?

 Key Findings: Killer Bar Ingredients Are Everywhere in Sports Nutrition

-⚠️ SIS GO Gel & Beta Fuel Gel: 64-67% of ingredients used are found in the Killer Bar
+⚠️ SIS GO Gel & Beta Fuel Gel: 64-67% of ingredients used are also in the Killer Bar

 How safe is your sports nutrition?

-The Killer Bar was designed to expose the risks of ultra-processed food and their ubiquity on UK supermarket shelves.
+The Killer Bar was designed to expose the risks of ultra-processed foods and their ubiquity on UK supermarket shelves.

 Every ingredient in it is legal in the UK.
 Yet Wicks himself described it as “the most dangerous health bar in Britain”, packing it with ingredients linked to serious long-term health risks when consumed regularly.